benibenj/vscode-pythonCpp/readme.md

 To manually define the configurations you can set the attributes `pythonLaunchName` & `cppAttachName` to the name of the configuration you wish to use from your launch.json file.

  The following is an example launch.json file for windows users.
-If your working on Linux make sure to have a `(gdb) Attach` configuration instead of `(Windows) Attach`.
+If your working on Linux make sure to have a `(gdb) Attach` configuration, or on macOS use `(lldb) Attach`, instead of `(Windows) Attach`.

 ```json
 {